-In GA4 the measurement ID is the tracking number for a properties data stream.
+In Google Analytics the measurement ID is the tracking number for a properties data stream.
 Also referred to as the “G-” ID.
 This is because it follows the format of G-XXXXXXX where the Xs can be numbers or letters.

 Under the admin Property column is where you can find a measurement ID for a data stream.